 Brenda started working as a prostitute when she was 14 or 15 years old, according to her sister Carol.R. v Glen Eugene Assoun, page 708

 Halifax is a port city and a military town in an impoverished region; there have been sex workers in the city since it was founded in 1749.
 From the Second World War through the 1970s, the authorities looked the other way at prostitution, and brothel owner Ada McCallum was well-known about town, her business tolerated.

-But by the time Brenda arrived on the scene in the 1980s, prostitution was relegated to two Halifax “strolls” — around Cornwallis Park near the train station, and along Maitland Street 3 in the north end of the Halifax peninsula.
+But by the time Brenda arrived on the scene in the 1980s, prostitution was relegated to two Halifax “strolls” — around Cornwallis Park near the train station, and along Maitland Streetover the years, the Maitland Street stroll migrated uphill to Gottingen and Agricola Streets in the north end of the Halifax peninsula.